Sanna-s-LAB/Women4Health/README.md

 # Women4Health

-in this folder we share code used in manuscripts that use data from the the Women4Health cohort.
+In this folder we share code used in manuscripts that use data from the the Women4Health cohort.
 ***please cite the corresponding papers if you use code from these folders - thank you!***

+1. Busonero_et_al_2023 contains code for Busonero F. et al, EHJ Open 2024
+2. Vinerbi_et_al contains code for Vinerbi E. et al, Medrxiv 2025

 The Women4Health cohort is funded by ERC Starting Grant 2022 to Serena Sanna (project SEMICYCLE), and to RC 2020 to Prof. Giorgia Girotto